codedx/srm-docker/README.md

         depends_on:
             - codedx-db
 ```

+>Note: Append `:Z` to the extra volume mounts when using [selinux](https://docs.docker.com/storage/bind-mounts/#configure-the-selinux-label).

 After following the rest of each method's respective setup instructions, Code Dx should now be available over https at the following url: https://localhost:8443/codedx